How to Test Ideas by Creating Experiments: The Scientific Method (4-7)

 Collecting information isn’t the only way to know if an idea is true.
-Another way is to test the idea itself.
-In this lesson we’ll look at the best way to test ideas, and it’s called the scientific method.
-Keep in mind that even though it's called "the scientific method", it's not just for science!
-This method can be used for other subjects and problems too.
+Another way is to test the idea using the scientific method.
+It's called the scientific method, but it's not just for science!
+This method can be used for other subjects and problems, too.

-One way to know if something is true or not is to develop a way to test it.
-By testing something, we can see if an idea is correct, incorrect, or perhaps even partly correct.
+One way to find out if something is true is to come up with a way to test it.
+By testing something, we can see if it is right, or wrong, or maybe even partly right.
 There are six steps to the scientific method.
-Let’s use the story about dangerous pencils as an example.
+Let’s use the story about pencils as an example.

-What is it that you’re trying to figure out?
-In our case, we want to know if pencils can cause lead poisoning.
+What are you trying to figure out?
+In our example, we want to know if pencils can cause lead poisoning.

 2 - Turn the problem into a question

-You need to start with a question that you’re trying to answer.
-What is it that you’d like to know?
-Phrasing it into a question will help you understand the problem better: “Are the cores in pencils known to be safe?
+Asking your problem as a question will help you to understand it better.
+“Are the cores in pencils safe?
 Can using pencils make you sick?”

-Think about the answer to the question in step 1.
-This will be what you are testing.
-So in our example, it might be: “Pencil lead is not made out of lead.
+Think of a possible answer to the question in step 2.
+This is what you are testing.
+In our example, it might be: “Pencil lead is not made out of lead.
 Pencils cannot cause lead poisoning and make you sick.”

 Think of a way to test your question.
-The test must provide an answer to your question in step 2.
+The test must give an answer to the question in step 2.

-Make sure your test is safe - we don’t want people to hurt themselves!
-So in our case, we definitely don’t want people to scratch themselves with a pencil.
-Instead, you could test what the material in pencils are.
+Make sure your test is safe.
+We don’t want anyone to get hurt!
+In our case, we don’t want people to scratch themselves with a pencil.
+Instead, you could test what the pencils are made from.

-So your test could be: “Test/find out the materials in pencils, and see if they contain any lead.”
+Your test could be: “Test or find out the materials in pencils, to see if they contain any lead.”

-6 - Make a conclusion...and repeat and repeat
+6 - Make a conclusion, then repeat and repeat and repeat...

 All lessons & quizzes are free!